 According field observations of authors, cold stratification causes embryos to complete growth and germinate in the middle of winter in cold soil or covered with heavy snow.
 Shoots grow and emerge above the soil surface following increasing of temperature in early spring.
-Therefore the first objective of the present work is stimulation of the only natural treatment, cold stratification, and study of dormancy termination time and seedling growth in F. assa-foetida, F. gummosa.
+Therefore aims of the present work were stimulating the cold stratification (the treatment that occurs in nature), study of dormancy termination time and seedling growth in F. assa-foetida, F. gummosa.

 Differences of the present work with earlier are in unlimited cold stratification duration for dormancy breaking; and exposing moist chilling condition for seedling growth.
-Moreover, study of differences and similarities among closely related taxa in order to increase understanding of adaptations and changes in seed dormancy and germination preferences.
+Moreover, studied differences and similarities among closely related taxa in order to increase understanding of adaptations and changes in seed dormancy and germination preferences.
 One difficulty when comparing seed dormancy and germination between taxa is the intra-taxon variation.
 Variation within a taxon may depend on genetic differences, local weather during growth of mother plants and maturation of seeds, seed position on the mother plant, soil quality, or other naturally occurring factors.
 To be able to draw conclusions on a general level, for example for modeling or predicting changes in emergence pattern following climate change, knowledge about a taxon, including its variation, is needed.
 Therefore for investigation of the impact of the habitat variability, germination characteristics among different populations of F. assa-foetida and F. gummosa were studied under continuous moist chilling conditions.
 Information about germination can also improve the success rate of using seed for rehabilitation, which is critical to restoration of the high altitude rangelands.